tayruxin/tp/docs/UserGuide.md

 `add` is the command word for add feature.
 Every command line must have a command word to indicate the feature you wish to use.
 The prefix specifies the parameter type.
 For example, `c/John` adds John as company name while `n/John` adds John as recruiter's name.
-Replace the `UPPER_CASE` parameters with your application details and you have successfully written a command line!
+Replace the parameters with your application details and you have successfully written a command!

 But wait!
 Notice the `[]` around `pr/PRIORITY`?